Hark

 know today.
 Regarding the melody familiar to us, around one hundred years later

-William H. Cummings wed Wesley's adapted hymntext to music from a cantata by
+William H. Cummings arranged Wesley's adapted hymntext to music from a cantata by

 Felix Mendelssohn.